Parker Family Saga: A Christmas Story Christmas (2022)

-Another sequel to A Christmas Story was revealed to be in production.
-Clay Kaytis will serve as director, with a script written by Nick Schenk (who will also serve as executive producer).
-Peter Billingsley will reprise his role as Ralph "Ralphie" Parker, while the plot will be set during the 1970s with the now-grown character returning to his childhood home with his family for Christmas, following the recent death of his father (aka The Old Man).
-The cast will feature the character's childhood friends, while Julie Hagerty was cast as Mrs. Parker, his mother, in a role originated by Melinda Dillon (who retired from acting in 2007) in the original film.
-The casting was revealed in February 2022; Ian Petrella, Scott Schwartz, R. D. Robb, and Zack Ward were cast to reprise their roles as: Randy Parker, Flick, Schwartz, and Scut Farkus, respectively.
-That same month, Erinn Hayes, River Drosche, and Julianna Layne joined the cast as Ralphie's wife and his kids.
-Creatives state that the tone will be same real-life style of the original.
-Billingsley will produce the film with Vince Vaughn.
-The project will be a joint-venture production between Legendary Pictures, Warner Bros.
+Another direct sequel to A Christmas Story was directed by Clay Kaytis, with a script written by Nick Schenk (who also served as executive producer).
+Peter Billingsley reprised his role as Ralph "Ralphie" Parker, while the plot was set during latter December 1973 with the now-grown character returning to his childhood home with his family for Christmas, following the death of his father (aka The Old Man).
+The cast features the character's childhood friends, while Julie Hagerty was cast as Mrs. Parker, his mother, in a role originated played by Melinda Dillon (who retired from acting in 2007, was in poor health during the filming of the sequel and died in 2023 after its release) in the original film.
+Ian Petrella, Scott Schwartz, R. D. Robb, and Zack Ward reprise their roles as Randy Parker, Flick, Schwartz, and Scut Farkus, respectively.
+Erinn Hayes, River Drosche, and Julianna Layne joined the cast as Ralphie's wife and his kids.
+Billingsley produced the film with Vince Vaughn.
+The project was a joint-venture production between Legendary Pictures, Warner Bros.
 Pictures, Wild West Picture Show Productions, and HBO Max Original Films.
-Principal photography commenced at the end of February, in the Republic of Bulgaria and Hungary.
-The film will be dedicated to the memory of Darren McGavin (who played Ralphie's Old Man in the original film), who died on February 25, 2006, at the age of 83.
-The first teaser trailer, with the release date was released in October 2022.
+The film was dedicated to the memory of Darren McGavin (who played "The Old Man" in the original film) who died on February 25, 2006.

-The film was released in the United States via streaming on November 17, 2022, on HBO Max by Warner Bros.
+The film was released in the United States via streaming in November 2022, on HBO Max by Warner Bros.
 Discovery Global Streaming & Interactive Entertainment.